Trainees (including CPD delegates) Data

 - Student portfolio

-We collect and use this data under various lawful bases under GDPR article 6;
+We collect and use this data under various lawful bases under the UK GDPR article 6;

 - Contract – Trainee students enter in to a contract with us as an educational provider.
 Much of the information required falls under this basis.